5 from 32 votes

 Four photos showing onions being cooked in a pot before being combined with beef broth and carrots.

-1. Reduce the heat to medium and add 2 tablespoons of butter to the pot.
-Once that’s nice and melty, add the onion and cook until they’re softened.
+1. Reduce the heat to medium and add a generous pat of butter to the pot.
+Once it’s melted, add the onion and cook until it’s softened.

 2. Add the garlic and cook for about 30 seconds, then stir in the spices.